-A new piece of verbatim theatre that presents an often unheard perspective of HIV and AIDS.
+A new piece of verbatim theatre presents an often unheard perspective of HIV and AIDS.

 By Lois Maskiell

-When it comes to verbatim theatre, truth is never far away as the script is constructed from the words of real individuals.
-Dirk Hoult and Gavin Roach of Tilted Projects have developed their latest production, We Were There from interviews with 15 different women who were directly involved in the AIDS crisis during the ’80s and ’90s.
+When it comes to verbatim theatre truth is never far away as the script is constructed from the exact words of real individuals.
+Dirk Hoult and Gavin Roach of Tilted Projects have developed their latest production, We Were There, from interviews with 15 different women who were directly involved in the HIV/AIDS crisis during the ’80s and ’90s.

 Based on real accounts of sisters, mothers, wives, friends, volunteers and medical professionals who cared for those living with HIV/AIDS, this production transmits their often unheard, devastating and heart-warming experiences.

 Actors Perri Cummings, Olivia Monticciolo, Leah Baulch and Jodie Le Vesconte all play various women, at times HIV-positive women and at other times medical professionals involved in caring for people with this virus.
-Their characters are initially somewhat fluid, they don’t seem to have set names and in the early stages of the performance they interrupt each other, releasing fragmented experiences in a dynamic, fast rhythm.
-We meet a young woman who had unprotected sex while holidaying in Israel, a mother whose partner gave it to her without ever knowing he was positive, a nurse and a doctor.
+Their characters are initially somewhat fluid, they don’t seem to have set names, and in the early stages of the performance they interrupt each other, releasing fragmented experiences in a dynamic and fast rhythm.
+We meet a young woman who had unprotected sex while holidaying in Israel, a mother whose partner transmitted the virus to her without ever knowing he was positive himself as well as a nurse and a doctor.